paulczar/docker-percona_galera/README.md

 Percona/Galera Docker Image
 ===========================

-This docker image contains Percona with the galera extentions and XtraBackup installed.
+This docker project contains two Docker images, the first contains Percona with the galera extentions and XtraBackup installed, the second contains the mysql loadbalancer `maxscale`

 If etcd is available it will automatically cluster itself with Galera and the XtraBackup SST.

 Fetching
 ========